isdlyusukeshimizu/transformer_in_pytorch/README.md

 This repository contains a Transformer model implemented in PyTorch, leveraging the "English-Chinese Basic Sentences" dataset from the Kurohashi-Kawahara Laboratory at Kyoto University.
 The model is designed to perform machine translation between English and Chinese using an encoder-decoder architecture.
 Below, we provide an overview of the model structure and key components, along with code snippets for better understanding.

+## Motivation
+I created this repository as part of my research project at **Wevnal**, where I am currently working on Vision-Language Model (VML) investigations.
+To deepen my understanding of Large Language Models (LLMs), particularly the Transformer architecture, I decided to implement the entire model from scratch using PyTorch.
+Instead of relying on pre-built modules or functions, I coded each component manually to gain a comprehensive understanding of the underlying mechanisms.
+This project aims to serve as both a learning resource and a practical implementation reference.

 ## Dataset
 The "English-Chinese Basic Sentences" dataset is used as the primary training and evaluation data.
 Each sentence pair contains a basic English sentence and its corresponding translation in Chinese, making it suitable for training language models for translation tasks.